Take 30, divide by half, add ten, the answer is?

-Our intention is not to present a tricky question; our intention is to make a point.
+My intention is not to present a tricky question, but rather to make a point.

 Many of us respond quickly to the questions that we think are being asked.
 We don’t hear what is said.
 By doing so, we miss the real question, and the opportunity to respond with understanding and knowledge.